 The Epcon Solution

 At Epcon Communities, we subscribe to the notion that we should all live well every day.
-Long before this health crisis shifted priorities, we were designing homes that cater to the diverse needs of today’s families, particularly active adults.
+Long before this health crisis shifted priorities, we were designing homes that cater to the diverse needs of today’s families.
 Our spacious floorplans feature beautifully designed spaces, with contemporary kitchens and luxurious owner’s suites.
 Our courtyard design provides a private outdoor oasis.

 Epcon Communities are also designed with convenience.
 The low-maintenance lifestyle here allows residents freedom from exterior home care.
 They have more time to enjoy the community amenities and activities that bring people together.
 As you reconsider the way you want to live, explore our communities around the country.
 Get in touch to start living life your way.